react-native-webview/react-native-webview/docs/Reference.md

 This document lays out the current public properties and methods for the React Native WebView.

-> **Security Warning:** Currently, `onMessage` and `postMessage` do not allow specifying an origin.
-This can lead to cross-site scripting attacks if an unexpected document is loaded within a `WebView` instance.
-Please refer to the MDN documentation for [`Window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for more details on the security implications of this.

 ## Props Index

 - [`source`](Reference.md#source)